Introduction:

 Desmear and Pitting:

-After drilling, resin debris on the walls of PCB holes must be completely removed to ensure high-quality plated-through holes (PTH).
-Typically, desmearing and pitting processes are required before conducting PTH.
+Following drilling, it’s essential to completely remove resin debris from the walls of PCB holes to ensure high-quality plated-through holes (PTH).
+Typically, desmearing and pitting processes are carried out before PTH.

 - PTH and Pattern Plating: